cmss13-devs/cmss13/code/datums/tutorial/creating_a_tutorial.md

 - Restrict access from players as much as possible.
 As seen in the example above, restricting access to vendors and similar machines is recommended to prevent sequence breaking.
 Additionally, avoid adding anything that detracts from the tutorial itself.
 - Attempt to avoid softlocks when possible.
 If someone could reasonably do something (e.g. firing every bullet they have at a ranged target and missing, now unable to kill them and progress) that could softlock them, then there should be a fallback of some sort.
 However, accomodations don't need to be made for people who purposefully cause a softlock; there's a "stop tutorial" button for a reason.
 - When calling `message_to_player()` or `update_objective()`, **bold** the names of objects, items, and keybinds.
+- Attempt to bind as many scripting signals to the `tutorial_mob` as possible.
+The nature of SS13 means something as sequence-heavy as this will always be fragile, so keeping the fragility we can affect to a minimum is imperative.